-A well-working layout with a spottable search box, filters defining all the categories, and easy loading of the pages defines the status of your business.
+A well-working layout with a spottable search box, filters defining all the categories, and easy loading of the pages define the status of your business.
 This shows that you are ready to invest in your brand to provide the best quality service.
-You can learn more about Email Popups for eCommerce: The best way to Collect Email.

 The first thing you should consider to improve your eCommerce product filtering is to hide the options which are not available for that time.